madajaju/sabr/docs/actors/analyst/index.md

 Uses Data solutions produced by the Data Scientist and Data Engineer to provide business value to the organization.

+The data analyst uses data to build insight based on the data scientist models.
+Their job is to analyze the results and find business value from the analysis.

 ## Use Cases